IanVaughan/GiddyUp/README.md

 - add call, control and status off, `vm-control`

-### Views
+- server output log to file, not console

+- make it work for non-foreman servers

+- select project name and it cycle round the start/nothing/stop radios

+- change start/nothing/stop radios to a traffic light pic

+- on select of quick start link change link to loading gif until its loaded then display stop link

+- on press of go button all start/stop links to change to loading gif until

+- update to use full twitter bootstrap

 - add field to add/remove base path for projects (remove default path from app)

 - then get projects from dir and not default_projects

-- List branches for each project in drop down

 - add field for port number (defaulted from forman, can override)

 - add option to open log file in term/tab

-- maybe add link to open the log file in tabs
+- maybe add link to open the log file in tab

+- allow error box to closed by user by clicking on X

+- allow error box to timeout autoclose 5 sec

+- tighten up table vertical and horiz

 ## Contrib notes